apiato/apiato/docs/_docs/getting-started/installation.md

 <a name="Dev-Env-Opt-C"></a>
 ### A.3) Using something else

 If you're not into virtualization solutions, you can setup your environment directly on your machine.
-Check the [software's requirments list](http://apiato.io/A.getting-started/requirements/).
+Check the [software's requirements list]({{ site.baseurl }}{% link _docs/getting-started/requirements.md %}).